NKUShaw/OT-Alignment4brain-to-image/README.md

 Original Description: "A group of people playing soccer against each other on a field."

-Neural Description: "A group of young people playing a game of frisbee."
+Neural Description: "A group of people in a grassy field with a frisbee."

 ![Image 8](./test_images/8.png)